sanket1729/adv_btc_workshop/tap_ms_workshop.md

 ### Pre-requities:

 - rust: Install using `rustup`.
 We will use rust 1.58 (stable as of March 4 2022)

 - hal:
 	- You can clone via https `https://github.com/sanket1729/hal`
 	- Checkout the `adv_btc_workshop` branch: `git checkout adv_btc_workshop`.
 	- Build the project using `cargo build`.
-	- Optionally, for your convience you can add `./target/debug/hal` to your `$PATH` in the current session.
+	- Optionally, for your convenience you can add `./target/debug/hal` to your `$PATH` in the current session.
 - Bitcoin core(optional, but recommended):
 	- go to `https://github.com/bitcoin/bitcoin`
 	- Read the instructions in `doc` to install on your operating system.
 	- We don't need the sync in for this workshop.
 We are only going to use bitcoin core in regtest